-The Data Management Framework is the core of the City Innovation Platform for collecting, processing, and storing of data from IoT as well as many other data sources, with focus on data quality, security, privacy, common data models, and tools for storing open, linked, and big data.
+The Data Management Framework is the core of the City Innovation Platform for collecting, processing, and storing data from IoT as well as many other data sources, with a focus on data quality, security, privacy, common data models, and tools for storing open, linked, and big data.

 The Data Market is where all types of data are made available, following license, price models, and access rights that the provider of the data determines.
 In the Data Market catalog, requesters can access data via standardized APIs (with associated tools).

 PowerBI by Microsoft is a popular business analytics service that delivers insights to enable fast, informed decisions.